-Work out the period you can claim for
+Work out the period you can apply relief for

 The project starts when you begin working to resolve the uncertainty.
-You’ll need to identify the technical issues that need to be resolved, and make sure there isn’t an existing solution that has already been worked out.
+You will need to identify the technical issues that need to be resolved, and make sure there is not an existing solution that has already been worked out.

 The project ends when you solve the uncertainty or stop working on it.
-The period you claim R&D relief for should end once you have a working prototype that solves the problem, and before you go into production.
+The period you claim R&D expenditure credit for should end once you have a working prototype that solves the problem, and before you go into production.

-Your R&D may restart if you find another scientific or technological uncertainty after you’ve started producing the product.
+Your R&D may restart if you find another scientific or technological uncertainty after you have started producing the product.
 If this happens, you can claim for another period of R&D while you try to resolve it.

-You can make a claim for R&D relief up to two years after the end of the accounting period it relates to.
+You can make a claim up to 2 years after the end of the accounting period it relates to.